Bob Belden (American football)

-Robert Belden (born June 20, 1947) is a former American football quarterback in the National Football League for the Dallas Cowboys.
-He played college football at the University of Notre Dame.
+Robert Belden (born June 20, 1947) is an American former professional football player who was a quarterback for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.

-Early years
+Early life

 Belden attended Central Catholic High School, where he was a teammate of future pro football hall of famer Alan Page.
 He became a starter at quarterback as a junior and registering a 4-3-3 record.
 In his final year, his team finished with a 6-3-1 record and he was named All-Ohio.

 He accepted a scholarship from the University of Notre Dame, where he was the third-string quarterback behind Terry Hanratty and Joe Theismann.
 He tore his left medial collateral ligament during the 1967 spring practices and tore again the same ligament during the 1968 spring practices.

 As a senior, he was 3-for-3 in passing and 8-for-14 in his career, although he didn't reach the minimum playing time to be lettered.